yaakob169/BlackMountain/README.md

 - Revocation Automatized of the Clients unwisheds in any Interface previously created in the VPN server.
 - Sample of the Clients in any Interface previously created in the VPN server more graphically.
 - Automatized Uninstall of the VPN wireguard server.

+## Contact
+Contact email: jonas.baeza.7e3@itb.cat / yaakob.chouah.7e4@itb.cat

+If uw ant to use our VPN service contact us.
+If u have any question or doubt about the service/script contact us